nawabahmadreshi/documentation/pages/features/revenue-analytics.md

 If you do not specify a currency, we assume that `USD` is being used.
 Otherwise we convert to `USD` using a current exchange rate (no more than 24 hours old).
 This allows you to send revenue data to Branch in a wide range of currencies and still be able to see analytics for the totals.

 Please use the three letter codes specified by ISO 4217.
-As of this page being published, there were 179 values, which can be found on the [Wikipedia page for ISO 4217](https://en.wikipedia.org/wiki/ISO_4217).
+As of March 2017, there were 179 values, which can be found on the [Wikipedia page for ISO 4217](https://en.wikipedia.org/wiki/ISO_4217).

-Note: currency conversion is still being finalized.
-If you wish to track revenue in a currency other than USD, please [contact us](https://support.branch.io/support/tickets/new) with the title `Currency Conversion Support (Attn: Derrick)`.

 ## Product Category